 ARTISAN CATEGORY QUALIFIERS

 The Art and Olfaction Artisan Award honors excellence and vision in artisanal perfumery.
-The fifth annual Art and Olfaction Artisan Awards will be presented to two outstanding perfumes out of ten finalists.
+The sixth annual Art and Olfaction Artisan Awards will be presented to two outstanding perfumes out of ten finalists.

 The artisan category is for perfume houses that are owned or co-owned by the brand's primary perfumer.
 This perfumer wrote and initiated the submitted perfume formulation.
 The submitted perfume was then released under the brand's name.